 - Lu Yin, Information Manager, China Charity Alliance.

-Also available on the site is the publication, “Guide to Transparency for Philanthropy Organisations”, published by the China Philanthropy Research Institute and China Global Philanthropy Institute and funded by PwC.
+Also available on the site is the publication “Guide to Transparency for Philanthropy Organisations”, published by the China Philanthropy Research Institute and China Global Philanthropy Institute and funded by PwC.
+In this Guide, it presents best practice examples for each question in the self-check, giving participants the opportunity to compare their responses to best in class.

 If you are interested in finding out more about the tool, visit our transparency tool website here.